soni801/school-website/README.md

-# skoleopplegg.github.io
+# school-website

-This is a website built for school purposes.
+This is a website built for school purposes, published at [smule.yessness.com](https://smule.yessness.com/).